mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 1. Navigate to the Amazon EC2 console,
 2. Choose **Launch Template** from left side menu
 3. Click on Create launch templates

-> - Under Launch template name type in the name of your template
-> - Simply copy and paste the same name into the "description" field
-> - Ensure that there is some meaningful naming convention to maintain organization
+> *Under Launch template name type in the name of your template<br>Simply copy and paste the same name into the "description" field<br>Ensure that there is some meaningful naming convention to maintain organization* <br>

 ![Temp DescriptionJPG](https://github.com/mindmotivate/multicloudclass/assets/130941970/2671bb14-82f7-43f9-8427-82e5c8cfa3d5)

 4. Under "Application and OS Images" choose "Quick Start" Select the **Amazon Linux 2023 AMI** Image